 Another trial was done by the Jiangsu Nutrition Study where 1400 adults aged 20 and above had their magnesium intake assessed by doing a 3-day food diary.

 The average intake of Mg for this study was 332 mg.
-The average recommended daily intake of magnesium is 400mg.
+The average recommended a daily intake of magnesium is 400mg.
 People in the study reported less daytime falling asleep and snoring at night.

 Why Sleeping Pills Are Not the Answer